fdhidalgo/br_political_dynasties/README.md

 The legal documents in PDF format associated with the candidacies were scraped from the TSE website: [https://divulgacandcontas.tse.jus.br](https://divulgacandcontas.tse.jus.br).
 After extracting the from the PDF files, we use regular expressions to extract the names of the parents of politicians.
 In a minority of the cases,  the gender of the parents is also reported.

 Most politicians are associated with 1 or 2 parents, but in some cases, the data report more than two parents.
 Politicians are associated with more than 2 parents when the extraction code produces more than 2 names and we cannot determine the correct names without manual inspection of the original documents.
+This data has not been manually checked so some names will be incorrect or incomplete.

 Some descriptive statistics can be found [here](./output/descriptive_statistics.md).